 Manual handling is the transporting or supporting of a load including lifting, putting down, pushing, pulling, carrying or moving objects by hand or by bodily force.
-It applies to any activity that requires an individual to lift, move or support a load.
+It applies to any activity that requires an individual or person to lift, hold or restrain, move or support a load.

 What are the risks of manual handling?

 Injury from manual handling has a major impact on all workplaces, and costs the economy millions of dollars every year.
 Workers involved in the moving and handling of goods are at risk and injuries and suffering can be linked to any work involving handling of loads.
 There are risks in handling even light loads if a repetitive task is being carried out in poor conditions.
 Poor ergonomics and workplace layout are a factor in many hazardous manual handling tasks.

 Risks can be found in all work sectors, but healthcare, agriculture and construction are recognised as high-risk industries due to the number and nature of the manual handling activities.
 So if you require any person to lift, lower, push or pull or restrain any object consider getting workplace training and an implementing a structured policy around these risks.